valens10/Users-management-api/README.md

 `http://localhost:8000/api/v1/`

-- To authenticate and access protected endpoints, you need to obtain a JWT token by sending a POST request to the auth/token/ endpoint with your username and password:
+- To authenticate and access protected endpoints, you need to obtain token by sending a POST request to the auth/token/ endpoint with your username and password:

 ```
 POST http://localhost:8000/api/v1/auth/token/